mooffie/flag_solr/README.md

     </doc>

 "im" stands for "integer, multiple".
-The numbers shown above are the UIDs of the users who flagged the item.
+The numbers shown above are the UIDs of all the users who flagged the item.

-OBSERVATIONS
+Observations
 ------------

 1. You must re-index your whole site content after enabling this module for